 the sacred bond of motherhood as well as a sound foundation of womanhood.

 Gbomai is a member of the American College of Healthcare Executives, the Greater Silver Spring Chamber of Commerce, and the Who’s Who Historical Society of Professionals.

 She is happily married to Bodger Johnson, also a graduate of Howard University and an entrepreneur.
 They have four beautiful children and live in Sandy Spring, Maryland.

 The GBF Team

 Various forms of the arts, fashion, and humanitarianism have always inspired her.
-Couple with a hint of 'girl power' she has always admired in her mother, Gbomai Bestman, is inspired by 21st century women that exhibit such style and yet lobby for issues of substance.
-After working with various, non-profits including College Summit in DC and the Macdella Cooper Foundation, she was eager to join her mother in a nonprofit venture as Projects Director for the Gbomai Bestman Foundation.
-Through this position, she hopes to mobilize young women of her generation to give back to women like them across the globe, in the very country that has inspired her the most, Liberia.
-For the women that have been disappointed and overlooked by circumstances in Liberia, her dream is that they can echo one of her heroines, Eva Peron, that once said, “I know that, like every woman of the people, I have more strength than I appear to have,” and feel empowered to change their situation.
+Coupled with a hint of “woman power” she has always admired in her mom, Gbomai Bestman, she has always marveled at 21st century women that exhibit such style and yet lobby for issues of substance.
+After working with various, non-profits including College Summit in DC, and especially the Macdella Cooper Foundation in the summer of 2009, she was eager to join her mom in a nonprofit venture as Projects Director for the Gbomai Bestman Foundation.
+Through this position, she hopes to mobilize young women her age to give back to women like them across the globe, in the very country that has inspired her the most, Liberia!
+For the women that have been disappointed and overlooked by circumstances in Liberia, her dream is that they can echo one of her heroines, Eva Peron, that once said, “I know that, like every woman of the people, I have more strength than I appear to have”, and feel empowered to change their situation.